Bemino: French and Indian War

 Captain John Mercer led a band of militia (said to number either 40 or 100, depending on the source) in pursuit.
 When the unit passed the concealed warriors, they opened a crossfire, killing Mercer and 16 of his men.
 The warriors chased and killed survivors, and Bemino claimed that only six men of the militia escaped.

 In 1756 or 1757, Bemino led a large warrior force toward Fort Cumberland, just across the Potomac River in Maryland.
 Agreeing to a parlay, Major Livingston, the garrison commander, admitted the leaders inside the gates.
 He detained them and, assuming that the encounter was a ruse, humiliated them (perhaps by dressing them in women's clothing) before expelling them from the fort.

 Bemino and his mixed band of warriors attacked the British settler stockades at Fort Upper Tract and Fort Seybert (on the South Fork of the South Branch in what is now Pendleton County) on 27 and 28 April 1758, respectively.
 Fort Seybert (about 12 miles northeast of present-day Franklin) was occupied by about 30 people, mostly women and children, as only three were reported as adult males.
 After the defenders surrendered, the Indians spared only ten or eleven of the whites, taking them for captives.
 According to the son of one of the survivors:

 They bound ten, whom they conveyed without the fort, and then proceeded to massacre the others in the following manner: They seated them in a row upon a log, with an Indian standing behind each; and at a given signal, each Indian sunk his tomahawk into the head of his victim: an additional blow or two dispatched them.

 Later years

 Bemino had married and had a son Gelelemend (John Killbuck Jr.).
-He became known as a Delaware chief during the American Revolutionary War.
+He became an important Delaware chief during the American Revolutionary War.

+In April 1771, Captain Robert Callender wrote to Joseph Shippen Jr., reporting that he had met with Bemino and his son Gelelemend, who were asking for "assistance from His Majesty...that they may Establish Schools among them for Educating their Children, & Ministers for Preaching the Christian Religion...and Consequently annex them by the Strongest Ties to the English Interest."
+Callender supported this plan and was concerned that white settlers had made threats against the Lenape, adding: "I hope you will...Consider the Safety of these Wretches."

 In his later years, the elderly Bemino was visited in the Ohio Country by the sons of Peter Casey and Vincent Williams.
 By this time he was quite feeble and completely blind.
 Upon hearing the name of Col. Vincent Williams, he said, "Your father was a brave warrior".
 Upon hearing that Benjamin Casey was Peter Casey's son, he said: "Your father owes me eight shillings; will you pay it?"
 During this visit, Bemino related many details of his exploits to the men, who recorded what would otherwise have been lost to history for lack of surviving eyewitnesses.